allenai/tango/docs/source/overview.md

 ## Configuration files

-Experiments themselves are defined through JSON or [Jsonnet](https://jsonnet.org/) configuration files.
+Experiments themselves are defined through JSON, [Jsonnet](https://jsonnet.org/), or YAML configuration files.
 At a minimum, these files must contain the "steps" field, which should be a mapping of arbitrary (yet unique) step names to the configuration of the corresponding step.

 For example, let's create a config file called `config.jsonnet` with following contents: